onflow/flow-go/integration/localnet/README.md

 and check that the output contains `Contract: 'FlowServiceAccount'`.
 #### Configure contract addresses for localnet

-When you send transaction via CLI, the cadence contract you provide to the CLI will likely need to reference other contracts deployed on the network.
+When you send transactions via CLI, the cadence contract you provide to the CLI will likely need to reference other contracts deployed on the network.
 You can configure the CLI to substitute the contract addresses on different networks.
 For example, to run  [this contract](https://github.com/onflow/flow-core-contracts/blob/master/transactions/flowToken/transfer_tokens.cdc), you will need to import FungibleToken and FlowToken.

 Add this block to your Flow CLI configuration file `"contracts"` section:
 ```